Wide Awake Club Library

 We are gladly accepting book donations for our Annual Book Sale to be held this May during Memorial Day weekend.

 Maintenance, replacement and upgrades of computer equipment will be provided as the budget warrants.
 Expansions of all collections of library materials will be of primary concern as the budget warrants.
-Board meetings are held the 2nd Tuesday of every month.
+Board meetings are held the 2nd Tuesday of every month at 7:00pm.
 The public is always welcome to attend.

 - Fax service